prjseal/PasswordGenerator/Readme.md

 # Password Generator Binary Cmdlet for PowerShell

-This repo is a fork of the popular PasswordGenerator nuget package used for dotnet projects.
-The goal of this repository is to port the nuget package to a powershell module with similar functionallity, allowing PowerShell developers to take advantage of a fast and customizable Password Generator.
+A fork of the popular [PasswordGenerator](https://www.nuget.org/packages/PasswordGenerator) nuget package used for dotnet projects.
+The goal of this repository is to port the nuget package to a PowerShell module with similar or exact functionallity, allowing PowerShell module authors and admins to take advantage of a fast and customizable Password Generator.

-## Basic usage
+## Usage

 ### Examples:

 ```powershell